 Secure anti-fraud measures

-Minimum cost for the TA
+Minimum cost for the Tax Authority

 Each taxpayer registered with the Tax Authority (TA), will receive a personalized smart card that can be used for logging to TAP, using a secure PIN chosen at the beginning of the enrolment.